camden-git/k1-boot-display/readme.md

 compile and replace with `/usr/bin/boot_display` using sftp

 ## philosophy

-The advancement of 3D printers has only been possible due to their their openness and the inclusivity of contributions from anyone.
-A printer utilizing works created by the community should also share its output.
+The advancement of 3D printers has only been possible due to their their ability for contributions from anyone and access to the full software and hardware design.
+A printer utilizing works created by the community should also share its output with the community.